 Companies tend to go over their cloud budgets by 13% on average and waste 32% of their cloud spend.1

-FinOps is here to address the most painful aspects of running applications in the cloud: cloud waste, overprovisioning, idle resources, and lack of control over which teams use which resources.
+FinOps is here to address the most painful aspects of running applications in the cloud: cloud waste, overprovisioning, idle resources, and a lack of control over which teams use which resources.

 Despite the relative newness of “FinOps,” monitoring and reporting on cloud expenses have likely been around since public cloud services became widely available.
-Organizations that migrated to public cloud soon found that while it may offer flexibility and speed, the cloud also comes with new financial challenges.
+Organizations that migrated to public cloud soon found that while it may offer flexibility and speed, also comes with new cloud financial management challenges.
 There’s a lot of talk in the industry today about the cloud ROI and how unexpectedly low it can become.

 To control cloud costs, many companies continue to use solutions that rely on manual tasks such as meticulous resource tagging or setting precise usage thresholds to avoid cost spikes.